How to Build Simple React App (Part 4)

 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-alpha.6/js/bootstrap.min.js" integrity="sha384-vBWWzlZJ8ea9aCX4pEW3rVHjgjt7zpkNpZk+02D9phzyeVkE+jo0ieGizqPLForn" crossorigin="anonymous"></script>

-And that is it, we have included bootstrap into our app, so we can use it freely inside every component.
-Next thing we want to do is to override current css files into scss.
-Let's start from top down.
-First we will create one file just for constants. we will put it inside src/components/common/styles/variables.scss.
+And that is it, we have included bootstrap in our app, so we can use it freely inside every component.
+The next thing we want to do is to override current css files into scss.
+Let's start from the top down.
+First, we will create one file just for constants. we will put it inside src/components/common/styles/variables.scss.

 /* src/components/common/styles/variables.scss */